SmingHub/Sming/README.md

 Your GCC compiler should be version 8 or newer!
 See the different architectures for details.
 Newer compilers

+- contain bugfixes
 - produce smaller and better code
-- have features which improve code quality, easy of use, etc.
+- have features which facilitate code quality, ease of use, etc.

 ### Architecture: ESP8266